F1248/OpenCore-Legacy-Patcher/docs/WINDOWS.md

 ## Installation Process

-Once you reboot your machine, you should see a new boot option in the OCLP Boot Picker labelled as "EFI Boot" or "Windows".
+Once you reboot your machine, you should see a new boot option in the OpenCore Boot Picker labelled as `EFI Boot` or `Windows`.
 It may or may not have the Boot Camp icon.

 :::warning

-If you aren't booted into OCLP, you may see **two** boot options labelled "Windows" and "EFI Boot".
-Do not choose either of the options and boot into OCLP to continue.
+If you aren't booted into the OpenCore Boot Picker, you may see **two** boot options labelled `Windows` and `EFI Boot`.
+Do not choose either of the options and select the OpenCore Boot Picker to continue.

 :::